 Place the jars in a heat-safe container large enough to hold all the jars and a sous vide circulator, and yes it's okay to stack the jars (I used an 8-quart stockpot in the photo above).
 Also, place the cooking vessel on a heat-proof surface away from children or pets.
 Add water to cover the jars, making sure the water level falls between the minimum and maximum levels indicated on your sous vide circulator.

 After 90 minutes, carefully remove the jars from the hot water.
 As the jars cool, you may hear that familiar popping sound as a vacuum forms under each lid - such a satisfying noise!
-Once the jar lids have popped (and don't worry if they don't), remove the screw bands and allow them to dry (if you the screw bands on the jars, water will be trapped between them and the lids, causing them to rust).
+Once the jar lids have popped (and don't worry if they don't), remove the screw bands and allow them to dry (if you leave the screw bands on the jars, they may rust).
 Allow the jars to sit on the counter for about an hour, then chill for at least 3 or 4 hours before serving (or up to 5 days).

 Serve these little guys directly from the jar.
-I use a JarKey to easily release the vacuum seal - if you're gently, I promise you'll be able to reuse the lids again and again.
+I use a JarKey to easily release the vacuum sealed lids - if you're gentle, I promise you'll be able to reuse the lids again and again.